 Your future begins now.

-- What types of organizations am I interested in? (e.g. Non-profit?
-Engineering?
-Government?)
+- What career areas am I interested in?

-- Which skills do I want to use? (e.g. writing, research, problem-solving, scientific/lab, etc.)
+- Which skills do I have, want to gain, and/or want to use?

-- Are there specific organizations or companies I’d like to target?
+- Are there specific organizations or companies I’d like to work for?

 - Where do I want to be geographically?

-For those majoring in Political Science, please contact Political Science Professor Dr. Bernard Way to discuss how you may earn academic credit while doing an internship.
+For those majoring in Political Science, please contact Political Science professor Dr. Bracy Bersnak to discuss how you may earn academic credit while doing an internship.
 Students intern with congressional staffs, political action committees, public policy organizations, or selected political campaigns in Washington, D.C.
 The six-week summer internships may include a stipend to cover living expenses.
-An invaluable opportunity to learn about the inner workings of the Washington scene and prepare for a position of influence and responsibility in our nation’s capital.
+They are an invaluable opportunity to learn about the inner workings of the Washington scene and prepare for a position of influence and responsibility in our nation’s capital.